twistedmove/CSCI104/HW8/README.txt

-I haven't gotten the full implementation the functional pointers to sort my algorithm, but I got most of the base down, so could you please kindly look at my .h and .cpp files for sorting.h and mergesort.h mergesort.cpp and allocate points according to how I got the framework but not necessarily the program functioning?
+I've got the sorting working except it peeks and removes, it seg faults because it strangely picks up a 0x0 null pointer to one of the child.
+Not sure what the problem is but would greatly appreciate it if it's possible to find!

-I'll fix it in the future, but I'd appreciate it if I can get points, even if I'm deducted.
+I'll fix it in the future, but I'd appreciate it if I can get points, even if I'm deducted for not implementing it fully.
 Every point counts!

 Thank you.